 What Is the Best Word Count for Blog Posts?

 Different types of content will require a different approach when it comes to the amount of information (aka how many words) you will need to be considered relevant.
 And, simply by its nature, the more information you provide, the longer the word count will become.

 Word count is just one element that helps the crawler to identify how in-depth the content is.
 Google would rather have 1000 words of quality information than 5,000 words of fluff.
 Instead, focus on the purpose of the content.
 Meet the user's needs instead of worrying about word count.

 - Kristen Ewen, Director of SEO, Property Manager Websites

-On the other hand, if your goal is to give a thorough overview of a complex topic, then you'll need more words to explain the topic in a way that is helpful to the end user.
-Therefore, a blog post providing an in-depth description of specific SEO fundamentals, such as how to perform an SEO site checkup, should be at least 1200 words long.
+On the other hand, if your goal is to give a thorough overview of a complex topic, then long-form content is probably the way to go.
+You'll need more words to explain the topic in a way that is helpful to the end user.
+Therefore, a blog post providing an in-depth description of specific SEO fundamentals, such as how to perform an SEO site checkup, should have a target word count of at least 1200 words (probably more).

 Again, it comes back to how much information is needed to answer the searcher’s query and not a target number of characters or words.

-However, if you’re looking for a general guideline, these are the recommended word counts for different types of content.
+However, if you’re looking for a general guideline on target word count for blog posts, these are the recommended word counts for different types of articles.

 Simple, Focused Blog Posts With Limited Competition